Weltwandler/mixed-messages/README.md

 + Professions
 + Houses

-There will be a single function taht takes an array as a parameter and returns a random array element.
+There will be a single function that takes an array as a parameter and returns a random array element.

 Finally, the program will log a sentence to the console consisting of static parts and parts created from the function with each of the arrays as a parameter.